notquiteamonad/date_time/README.md

 All of the types in this library implement `Debug`, `Copy`, and `Clone` traits.

+##### Naming

+This library was originally a port from a closed-source Kotlin library with similar functionality.
+As such, each of the types are suffixed with "Tuple".

+Type aliases exist without the Tuple suffixes from version 1.2.1 onwards.

 ### Times

 Times can be generated using the `timetuple::TimeTuple` type.